 What is the entourage effect?

 The entourage effect is a scientific hypothesis that proposes that tetrahydrocannabinol (THC) works synergistically with other compounds found within the cannabis plant.
 Put more simply, it’s the belief that THC behaves differently and presumably more naturally when it’s mixed with other natural substances like CBD.

 Much like other cannabinoid products, CBD and THC tinctures offer a variety of recreational and medicinal benefits.
 From muscle relaxation to stress relief to euphoric highs, tinctures can be used for the same purposes as oils, gummies, or even traditional marijuana.

 There are particular benefits to using tinctures, however.
 Much like oils, tinctures are easy to dose, easily stored, and are particularly discrete.
 They are also fast acting and long lasting when compared to smoking or eating cannabis.
 Tinctures are also free of any oils, allergens, or other sensitive ingredients.Now that you’re familiar with tinctures, you are armed with knowledge and ready to decide if they are right for you.
 Consider their differences from other CBD and THC products, particularly oils, and see if tinctures are best suited for your needs.

-Then, check out Wallflower’s store, which features a number of high quality tinctures, including CBD tinctures, THC tinctures, and tinctures with both CBD and THC.
+Then, check out Wallflower’s store, a weed dispensary in las vegas, which features a number of high quality tinctures, including CBD tinctures, THC tinctures, and tinctures with both CBD and THC.
 There’s also a variety of brands, flavors, and even distinctions between indica and sativa dominant products.
-Check it all out on the webstore, order delivery, or hit the 24-hour drive-thru.
+Check it all out on the webstore, order cannabis delivery, or hit the 24-hour drive-thru when searching for a ‘dispensary near me‘.
 You can also stop in one of our locations, where an experienced and knowledgeable budtender can help answer any additional questions regarding tinctures or CBD/THC products in general.